Russia-Ukraine War: What to know on Day 6 of Russian assault

 WHAT’S HAPPENING ON THE FRONT LINES?

-Ukrainian authorities say the center of Kharkiv was hit Tuesday by renewed Russian shelling that struck the administration building along with the city’s residential headquarters.
+Ukrainian authorities say the center of Kharkiv was hit Tuesday by renewed Russian shelling that struck the administration building along with residential buildings.
 There was no word on casualties.
-Previously, authorities in Kharkiv, a city of 1.4 million, said at least 11 people were killed and scores were wounded in shelling there Monday.
+Previously, officials in Kharkiv, a city of 1.4 million, said at least 11 people were killed and scores were wounded in shelling Monday.

 The Russian military convoy threatening Kyiv — a city of nearly 3 million people — is far bigger than initially thought, with satellite images showing it occupying much of a 40-mile (64-kilometer) stretch of road north of the Ukrainian capital.
 The convoy was no more than 17 miles (25 kilometers) from the city center on Monday, according to satellite imagery from the Maxar company.